-The Complainant gave evidence as to the distress and upset caused to her, and her family, by the refusal of accommodation to her by the Respondent hotel.
+The Complainant gave evidence as to the distress and upset caused to him, and his family, by the refusal of accommodation by the Respondent hotel.

-The Complainant submits that the appropriate form of redress is an award of compensation that takes account the significant upset caused to her in being refused accommodation that in accordance with Article 15 of the EU Race Directive (Council Directive 2000/43/EC) is effective, proportionate and dissuasive.
+The Complainant submits that the appropriate form of redress is an award of compensation that takes account the significant upset caused to him in being refused accommodation that in accordance with Article 15 of the EU Race Directive (Council Directive 2000/43/EC) is effective, proportionate and dissuasive.